Sliick Docs: Complete User Guide

 Sliick Docs ships dedicated Barcode (Code 128) and QR Code (ISO 18004) blocks in the Block Kind Picker.
 To add one:

-1. Click + Add block and pick Barcode or QR Code.
+- Click + Add block and pick Barcode or QR Code.

-2. In the right rail, bind the block to any merge field (the field whose value will be encoded).
+- In the right rail, bind the block to any merge field (the field whose value will be encoded).

-3. Set width, height, and alignment.
+- Set width, height, and alignment.

 Barcodes and QR codes are PDF-only - the validator rejects a template that enables Word output when either block is present.
 Authors typically split templates: the PDF-only variant carries the barcode, the Word-friendly variant doesn’t.

-Wrap text or merge-field chips in <a href> via the link affordance in the inline toolbar.
+Turn text or merge-field chips into a hyperlink via the link button in the inline toolbar.
 URLs accept merge-field placeholder tokens, for example https://help.example.com/account/{{Account.Id}}.
 The merge fields inside the URL resolve per record.

 Lists